We are guided by a strong moral compass and entrepreneurial spirit

 - Hired additional minority-focused recruiting firms to help attract diverse talent

 - Accelerated efforts to enhance patient diversity in clinical trials, including establishing a Global Development leadership task force focused on this issue

 - Launched a double matching gift campaign to support organizations dedicated to racial equality and social justice causes

 Regeneron also continues to invest more than $3.1 million annually to support STEM equity and outreach programs in our communities.Learn more

 One of the defining qualities of Regeneron is our openness to new ideas and continuous learning.
-We believe that we will only be successful if each individual can reach his or her full potential through continual learning and growth.
+We believe that we will only be successful if each individual can reach their full potential through continual learning and growth.
 Our Talent department promotes individual, leader, team and organizational development through a wide range of opportunities, including programs to support internal advancement, such as Elevate, our global manager capability-building program, and our Accelerate M.D.
 Program, designed to attract and develop top medical doctor (M.D.) talent to match our long-term pipeline growth.

 Our goal is to offer comprehensive plans and programs that meet our employees where they are today as well as where they want to be in the future.Learn more about our corporate benefits